jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Elastic-IP-Level-Agreement-SLA.md

 Service availability standard of JD Cloud & AI’s self-owned multi-line (BGP) Elastic IP: is not less than 99.95%.

+Service availability standard of JD Cloud & AI Edge Elastic IP: shall not be less than 99.5%.

-#### 2.2.1 Definitions of service availability
+**2.2.1 Definitions of service availability**

 (1) Service cycle: One service cycle is a natural month and if it is less than a month, then it is not counted as a service cycle.
 The business unit of statistics is single Public IP, and the time unit is minute.

 (2) Total number of minutes of service cycle is calculated as follows: Total number of days within service cycle × 24 (hours) × 60 (minutes).

+(3) Service unavailable minute:

+Self-owned multi-line (BGP) Elastic IP service unavailable minutes:

-(3) Service unavailable minute: When packets are discarded within one minute when the communication between for a Public IP instance between JD Cloud & AI VPC to the egress gateway, or between the egress gateway and one of the three major operators is completely cut off (the egress is deemed as available when the communication is provided by other operators or other regions), the Public IP instance within this minute is deemed as unavailable.
+When packets are discarded within one minute when the communication between for a Public IP instance between JD Cloud & AI VPC to the egress gateway, or between the egress gateway and one of the three major operators is completely cut off (the egress is deemed as available when the communication is provided by other operators or other regions), the Public IP instance within this minute is deemed as unavailable.
 Sum of unavailable minutes of EIP instance within one service cycle is the unavailable service minute.

+Edge Elastic IP service unavailable minutes:

+When packets are discarded within one minute when the communication between for a Public IP instance between JD Cloud & AI VPC to the egress gateway, or between the egress gateway and one of the three major operators is cut off, the Public IP instance within this minute is deemed as unavailable.
+Sum of unavailable minutes of EIP instance within one service cycle is the unavailable service minute.

-2.2.2 Calculation formula for service availability
+**2.2.2 Calculation formula for service availability**

 Service availability is counted by service cycle and calculated as per the method below by the dimension of a single Public IP instance: